JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ;;
 ```

-This is also NOT MUTATING -- returns a whole new tree instead.
+* This is also **not mutating** -- it returns a whole "new tree"
+  - well, the compiler can in fact share all subtrees along the spine to the new node
+  - referential transparency at work

 ```ocaml
 let goobt = insert "goober " bt;;